Gregory Dexter: England

-Gregory Dexter was born in the year 1610 in Northamptonshire, England.
+Gregory Dexter was born in the year 1610 in Old, Northamptonshire, England.

 In 1632, Gregory Dexter joined Elizabeth Allde in London after beginning his eight-year printing apprenticeship with her.
 It was around this time that Allde published Histriomastix, a play by Puritan William Prynne.
 The play resulted in Prynne's imprisonment in the Tower of London.
 While still an apprentice in 1637, Dexter was arrested for printing a pamphlet titled "Instructions to Church Wardens" by Prynne.
-In 1639, Dexter became a master printer and was granted admission to the Stationers' Guild at Stationers Hall.
+In 1639, Dexter became a master printer and was granted admission to the Worshipful Company of Stationers at Stationers Hall.
 He partnered with Richard Oulton, the son of Elizabeth Allde, who had taken over his mother's business.

 Gregory Dexter was incarcerated by the House of Commons in 1641 at Gatehouse Prison, where he was ordered to stay "during the Pleasure of this House" for releasing a pamphlet called "The Protestation Protested," which was authored by Puritan Henry Burton.
 In October 1642, while Gregory was serving in the military, his wife, Abigail Dexter (née Fullerton), was apprehended by the House of Lords for printing prohibited literature and for refusing to disclose the names of the authors.
 She was jailed at King’s Bench until "the Pleasure of this House be further known."

 Following their imprisonments, the Dexters continued to publish works by notable authors such as John Milton, John Goodwin, Lawrence Sanders, and Andrew Perne.
 In 1643, they published A Key into the Language of America, a translation of the Narragansett dialect of Algonquin by Roger Williams.
-In 1644, they anonymously (but identified by the Dexters' damaged type) released several works by Roger Williams on religious toleration including Mr. Cotton's Letter Lately Printed and Queries of Highest Consideration.
+In 1644, they anonymously (but identified by the Dexters' damaged type) released several works by Roger Williams on religious liberty and soul freedom including Mr. Cotton's Letter Lately Printed and Queries of Highest Consideration.
 Williams's book The Bloudy Tenent is sometimes attributed to the Dexters, but a typeface analysis points to the printers Thomas Paine and Matthew Simmons.

 In 1644, the Stationers' Company conducted a raid on the Dexters' shop, which resulted in the confiscation of their printing equipment and presses, leaving them unable to continue their printing business in London.